Place of Origin: SS Dresden

 She still had access to the library at the ch’Rihan Academy of Arts and Science, and despite her limited access, the sections she was allowed to peruse offered so much documentation she had never before encountered that she was able to write a compelling Master’s thesis.
 The committee was so impressed by Cassandra’s research and interested in her document that it published it soon after she completed her degree in 2390.

 She accepted a position in late 2390 at the UFP offices in Paris as attaché to Councilmember Franq Milhaud.
 She managed his daily schedule and conducted research for his various dossiers until it was decided eight months later that she should assist him during council meetings, and sometimes attend on his behalf.
 She had become so invaluable by 2393 that not only was she regularly attending council meetings in Paris , she would also travel off-world on his behalf at various events.
 Various other Council members and senior attachés would employ her for her expertise.
 In mid-2393, she started attending conventions and events as a diplomat in her own right.
-But wanderlust gnawed at her; she had been based somewhere for far too long.
+But wanderlust gnawed at her; she had been landlocked for far too long.